easydatawarehousing/ruby_measure_responsetime/README.md

 Or seeing if a sidechannel (timing) vulnerabitity was left open.
 For instance a login uri.
 Or (after some tweaking of the script) see what the effect is of swapping one gem for another.
 Generating json springs to mind.
+Or (after some tweaking of the script) find the optimal amount of memory to allocate for YJIT.

 ## Examples
 Some example reports: